InsightSoftwareConsortium/ITK-Wasm/doc/content/api/node_io.md

 ## writeImageLocalFileSync(useCompression, image, filePath) -> null

-Similar to `readImageLocalDICOMFileSeries`, but synchronous.
+Similar to `writeImageLocalFile`, but synchronous.

 ---